sischei/DeepEquilibriumNets/README.md

 **Benchmark model:** We provide the code used to solve our [benchmark model (section 3)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3393482) with the trained neural network weights.

-**"continuum of agents" model:** We provide the code used to solve our ["continuum of agents" model (section 6)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3393482) with the trained neural network weights.
+**"continuum of agents" model:** We provide the code used to solve our ["continuum of agents" model (Appendix E)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3393482) with the trained neural network weights.

 ## Usage
 We provide implementations which use python 3.